FancyKillerPanda/OS-Tutorial/docs/fkp_collections/_02_bootloader/05 - Printing Strings.md

 stringToPrint: db "Hello, world!", 0
 ```

 To use the function, lets put this code after the `start` label (you can get rid of the single character print test we did in the previous chapter).
+Remember, we can't directly move values into segment registers, we must go via another general-purpose register (in this case, `ax`).
 ```nasm
 xor ax, ax
 mov ds, ax